 Diet and a healthy lifestyle are the most effective ways to avoid osteoporosis.
 Other management methods include the following:

-SERM Treatment: SERM stands for 'Selective Estrogen Receptor Modulator.'
+SERM stands for 'Selective Estrogen Receptor Modulator.'
 It is a prescription medication used to increase oestrogen levels after menopause.
 However, the treatment should only be administered under the supervision of an orthopedic doctor.

-To summarize, diet is the first effective preventive measure that reduces the risk of osteoporosis, and everything else follows.
+Diet is the first effective preventive measure that reduces the risk of osteoporosis, and everything else follows.
 As a result, watch what you eat and drink.